The Honors College

-As part of their first-year experience, all incoming honors college freshmen are paired with a more seasoned honors college student who provides an insider’s view on academic and social life in The Honors College at UCM.
+As part of their first-year experience, all incoming first year honors college students are paired with a more seasoned honors college student who provides an insider’s view on academic and social life in The Honors College at UCM.
 In this way new and returning students engage one another in ways that build on and expand The Honors College community.

 - Honors College Student Association (HCSA)